poole/hyde/docs/8.0.0-beta.3/basics.md

 : A list of `title`-`url` pairs that link to external resources related to this project.

 `author`
 : Optional.
-Shown below the project, similar to posts.
+The author shown below the project, similar to posts.

-`big_project`
+`featured`
 : Optional.
 When `true`, the project preview will span the full content width.
-You can use this for projects that you want to direct additional attention to.
-You can set/override this for an entire page, by setting `big_project` in the front matter (applies to the `projects` and `welcome` layout).
+You can use this for projects that should receive more attention.
+You can set/override this for an entire page, by setting `featured` in the front matter (applies to the `projects` and `welcome` layout).

 ## Adding a resume*
 Hydejack's PRO version features a generalized resume layout.